beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except PSK).

+Thw client MUST send a Certificate message if the server has requested client authentication via a CertificateRequest message during the handshake phase.
+If the server requests client authentication but no suitable certificate is available, the client MUST send a Certificate message containing no certificates (i.e., with the "certificate_list" field having length 0).
+The client SHOULD send a Certificate message if the server has requested client authentication after the end of the handshake.

 The client MUST send a Certificate message if and only if the server has requested client authentication via a CertificateRequest message ({{certificate-request}}).
-If the server requests client authentication but no suitable certificate is available, the client MUST send a Certificate message containing no certificates (i.e., with the "certificate_list" field having length 0).

 Structure of this message: